 We spoke with Damian Caracciolo, VP and Practice Leader at CBIZ Management & Professional Risk, about how he’d stop wire transfer based social engineering attacks.
 He gave us 3 warning signs to watch out for:

 1. A request for money or payment from an apparent vendor.
 Never send money to an unknown subject.
-Always ask for multiple forms of identity from the individual that you are working with before transferring money.
+Always ask for multiple forms of identification from the individual that you are working with before transferring money.

 2. Normal wire request process being circumvented or altered.
 If a normal wire request has been circumvented, something isn’t right.
 It’s better to be safe than sorry.
 Ask the necessary questions to find out why the client is altering the wire request before approving.